awsdocs/elb-application-load-balancers-user-guide/doc_source/tutorial-application-load-balancer-cli.md

   ```

   If you get an error message that elbv2 is not a valid choice, update your AWS CLI\.
 For more information, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
 + Launch your EC2 instances in a virtual private cloud \(VPC\)\.
 Ensure that the security groups for these instances allow access on the listener port and the health check port\.
-For more information, see [Target Security Groups](target-group-register-targets.md#target-security-groups)\.
+For more information, see [Target security groups](target-group-register-targets.md#target-security-groups)\.

-## Create Your Load Balancer<a name="create-load-balancer-aws-cli"></a>
+## Create your load balancer<a name="create-load-balancer-aws-cli"></a>

 To create your first load balancer, complete the following steps\.